 Dismissal from a company tends to be the most difficult scenario to address.
 We tend to think of dismissals only occurring in extreme situations, such as negligence or outright crime.
 However, I’ve worked with applicants who were dismissed for a broad variety of reasons.
 If this is your case, describe your situation matter-of-factly.
 Show how you would have made different choices if faced with the same situation.
 Most of all, demonstrate that you have recovered fully, both personally and professionally, and are now a wiser and more focused individual who is ready to take the next step in your career progress.

 Going for your MBA?
-Check out our MBA resources to help you with your application.
+Check out our MBA editing service to help you with your application.